 Take a look at the following video of my performing a few butterfly pull-ups.
 You’ll notice that my chin goes higher to allow for rotation.

-Ctb pull ups are short for chest to bar pull ups.
-By going to chest to bar, rather than chin over bar, the pullup us more challenging.
+Ctb pull-ups are short for the chest to bar pull-ups.
+By going to the chest to bar, rather than chin over the bar, the pull-up is more challenging.
 Below is a video of me doing kipping chest to bar but you can also do butterfly chest to bar!
-In both movenemnts you’ll want to touch the bar with your chest and have full range of motion for both strict and kipping.
+In both movements, you’ll want to touch the bar with your chest and have a full range of motion for both strict and kipping.

 Kipping & Butterfly Pull-Up Progression

-The following graphic shows the five levels of progressions the RX Gymnastics Program.
+The following graphic shows the five levels of progressions of the RX Gymnastics Program.